Home > Business > Secretarial assistance > What is the real role of the office manager?

 The Office Manager must be able to master the office softwareThese include the Microsoft Office suite and various communication tools (Slack, Discord, Zoom, Notion, etc.).

-They need to keep abreast of the latest digital developments, especially as they may be called upon to help their colleagues implement more effective technologies and tools.
+They need to keep abreast of the latest digital advances, especially as they may be called upon to help their colleagues implement more effective technologies and tools.

 What about artificial intelligence?